GeorgeIoak/AtticFanControl/ReadMe.md

 ---

-🧠 Potential Future Plans
+## 🧠 Potential Future Plans

 - ~~Add an indoor temperature sensor for more advanced climate control logic (e.g., whole-house fan).~~ ✅ **Implemented**
 - Advanced fan control logic using indoor sensor data
 - Sensor discovery and auto-configuration protocol
 - Mobile app for sensor management

+---

+## ⚠️ Disclaimer

 - Always test with low-voltage loads before switching high-power fans.
-- Use proper isolation and protection when working with AC
+- Use proper isolation and protection when working with AC mains voltage.
-- Secure your device if exposed to public networks
+- Secure your device if it is exposed to public networks.